-What is it and how is it performed?
+What is Tommy John surgery, and how is it performed?

 The goal of this procedure is to repair a torn ulnar collateral ligament by using a graft or donor tendon to provide stability to the damaged joint.

-The Board Certified Orthopedic Surgeons at OrthoNeuro are experts in Tommy John Surgery procedures and have helped thousands of patients return to an active and healthy lifestyle following this procedure.
+The Board Certified Orthopedic Surgeons at OrthoNeuro are experts in Tommy John surgery procedures and have helped thousands of patients return to an active and healthy lifestyle following this procedure.

-If the UCL tendon is torn and needs to be repaired, a graft from another area of the body is used and can be taken from a tendon in the forearm, hamstring or the big toe.
-Your OrthoNeuro surgeon will discuss with you which graft may be best for your procedure.
+If the UCL tendon is torn and needs to be repaired, a graft from another area of the body is used and can be taken from a tendon in the forearm, hamstring, or big toe.

 During the procedure:

 Using our advanced minimally invasive techniques, there is very little surgical trauma and you are able to recover and return to normal activities shortly after surgery.

-- Best of all, most patients can be seen within 24 hours of making an appointment.
+Best of all, most patients can be seen within 24 hours of making an appointment.